Tyris/m3uGoogleMusicSync/README.md

-Provides a utility class around the Google Music API that allows for easy synching of m3u playlists.
+Provides a utility class around the Google Music API that allows for easy syncing of m3u playlists.

 ##Features